 Brush at least twice a day with a pea-size drop of fluoride toothpaste or gel using this technique:

-- With your toothbrush at a 45-degree angle, brush the outer and inner surfaces of your teeth at the gumline with short, gentle using gentle circular motions, where the circle is so small that only one tooth is brushed at a time.
+• With your toothbrush at a 45-degree angle, brush the outer and inner surfaces of your teeth at the gum line with short, gentle circular motions, where the circle is so small that only one tooth is brushed at a time.

-- You should take two minutes to brush your teeth properly.
+• You should take at least two minutes to brush your teeth properly.

-In the past, bad breath was often considered to be an incurable affliction.
-However, in recent years it has become increasingly the case that bad breath is usually treatable once a correct diagnosis is made.
+In the past, bad breath was often considered an incurable affliction.
+However, in recent years, it has become clear that bad breath is treatable once a correct diagnosis is made.

 Your dentist may recommend dental treatment, if there are other areas such as cavities in which bacteria and food can become trapped and cause odour.